 Across Campus Routes: two routes travel from the east to west ends of campus during the week.
 Buses run every 7 to 10 minutes Monday through Friday.
-One route provides service between Spartan Village and Hubbard and Akers Halls.
-The second route runs between the Brody Complex and Hubbard Halls.
+One route provides service between Wilson and Holden Halls on the west and Hubbard and Akers Halls on the east.
+The second route runs between the Brody Complex on the west and Hubbard Halls.